diegoherrer4/CarFixAi-FE/README.md

 ## Lessons Learned:

-- How to use ChatGPT Api
+- How to use ChatGPT API
 - Reinforced MUI knowledge
 - Reinforced styled components knowledge